-- Toi Ohomai offers a mix of assessed and non-assessed programmes that lead to the issuance of non-formal awards on successful completion.
-Such programmes will normally be called Training Schemes to differentiate them from formal programmes.
+- a) Toi Ohomai offers a mix of assessed and non-assessed programmes that lead to the issuance of non-formal awards on successful completion.
+Such programmes will normally be called Training Schemes to differentiate them from programmes leading to formal awards.

 - b) Non-formal awards include:

-- Recognition of Achievement awards
+- Recognition of Achievement awards.

-- Recognition of Participation awards
+- Recognition of Participation awards.

-- Recognition of Attendance awards
+- Recognition of Attendance awards.

-- Skills Achievement awards
+- Skills Achievement awards.

 - c) Non-formal awards will be issued on successful completion of the programme/Training Scheme associated with the award.

 - d) Non-formal awards will be issued on a standard template approved by Academic Board but will not carry the Council seal.